microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 This example uses the PIC16F18076's Interrupt-on-Change (IOC) to trigger an interrupt that wakes the device from Sleep mode when the switch on the Curiosity Nano is pressed.

 1.)
 Create a new project and repeat the initial setup mentioned earlier.
 Navigate to the **Pin Grid View** in MCC.
-Then select _RA0_ as a GPIO input and _RA1_ as a GPIO output, as shown below:
+Then select _RA0_ as a GPIO input for the SW0 push button and _RA1_ as a GPIO output for LED0, as shown below:

 ![Interrupt on Change Pin Grid View](images/IOC_PinGridView.png)

 2.)
 Go to **Project Resources** -> **Pins** and give the pins _RA0_ and _RA1_ the custom names "SW0" and "LED" respectively.
-Ensure the pin does not float when the button is not pressed by setting _RA1_ with a _Weak Pullup_.
+To keep the pin from floating when the button is not pressed, enable the _Weak Pullup_ on _RA1_.
 In the "Interupt On Change" column, select _negative_ for RA0/SW0 to trigger an interrupt to wake the controller on a negative edge.
 Settings are shown below:

 ![Interrupt on Change Pins Menu](images/IOC_Pins.png)